 Is it any good?

-Following several classic versions of this story, including Kenji Mizoguchi's 1941 movie, and the 1962 version with Toshiro Mifune -- the new English-language version of 47 RONIN seems entirely pointless.
+Following several classic versions of this story -- including Kenji Mizoguchi's 1941 film and the 1962 version with Toshiro Mifune -- this new English-language version seems entirely pointless.
 Not to mention that it's vaguely insulting, relying on a Western director, Carl Rinsch, and a Western star, Keanu Reeves, to make it appealing to Western audiences.

 At the helm, Rinsch turns in a movie that's deadly serious yet entirely lifeless.
 The action scenes are totally confusing, and several little plot threads are lazily abandoned or sidestepped.
 (What happened to the samurai who was poisoned by the witch?)
 The pace is monotonous and numbing.
 Its only attempt at humor is at the expense of a "jolly fat man," which just goes to underline just how culturally backward the entire project really is.
 Ultimately, this is an expensive flop that has wasted the talents of its cast.